-For example, if you believe that your line manager is involved, you should approach the Headteacher.
+For example, if you believe that your line manager is involved or the matter is relating to safeguarding, you should approach the Headteacher.
 If you believe the Headteacher is involved, your Chair of Governors should be approached

 External contacts

 The Academy hopes this policy gives you the reassurance you need to raise such matters internally.
 If, however, you feel unable to raise your concern internally we would much rather you raise the matter with the appropriate agency than not at all.
 Provided you are acting in good faith and you have evidence to back up your concern, you can contact any of the following: